flideros/FunctionaL-City/CivicAlgebraicInfrastructure/Foundations/Primitives.md

 - [Primitives.fsx](Primitives.fsx) — interactive case law

 ## Preamble
 This namespace collects domain-model **primitives** that serve as the foundational building blocks for CivicAlgebraicInfrastructure.
-The first primitive provided is the **Lifted** type, a minimal, civic-grade union type that encodes payloads with explicit provenance and composable nesting.
+The first primitive provided is the **LiftedCell / Lifted** type, a minimal, civic-grade union type that encodes payloads with explicit provenance and composable nesting.
 The module establishes clear, testable contracts for each primitive so remixers, migrators, and auditors can rely on structural, behavioral, and provenance guarantees.

 ## Purpose
 - **Primitive intent** The primitives are small, composable types and helpers that express core domain invariants as legal, narratable artifacts engineers can reason about across migrations and transforms.